Skip to main content

 Welcome to the Hello GRID tutorial!
-This guide will walk you through setting up and running your first GRID session using the GRID Enterprise platform.
+This guide walks you through setting up and running your first GRID session using the GRID Enterprise platform.

-By default, all commands in this tutorial are executed on the local machine.
-If you are using a remote machine, you must specify it explicitly using the @<machine_name> syntax.
+By default, all commands target the local machine.
+For remote machines, use the @<machine_name> syntax.

 In this tutorial, you will: